sunny0826/kubecm/README.md

-  delete      Delete the specified context from the kubeconfig help        Help about any command list        List KubeConfig merge       Merge the KubeConfig files in the specified directory namespace   Switch or change namespace interactively rename      Rename the contexts of kubeconfig switch      Switch Kube Context interactively
+  delete      Delete the specified context from the kubeconfig help        Help about any command list        List KubeConfig merge       Merge multiple kubeconfig files into one namespace   Switch or change namespace interactively rename      Rename the contexts of kubeconfig switch      Switch Kube Context interactively